 No matter how much I might love certain dishes, I just don’t care to cook them at home.
-Duck confit and tempura come to mind for example – they’re just too messy and involved.
+Duck confit and tempura come to mind for example – they’re just too messy and involved (here’s a simple mess free version).
 I don’t want to get in the habit of deep frying or rendering down fat in the house; for both the cleaning, mess and smell – not to mention my waistline.
 I usually just leave these decadent treats for a restaurant visit.
 On that list – carnitas are another such dish.
 The traditional method of rendering down seasoned pork butt (shoulder) for hours in a vat of bubbling lard just doesn’t feel like something I want to take on at home.
 You might feel differently – I hope you like cleaning if you do!

 Enter stage right then this in-store brand product that seeks to remove all that fuss.
 The vibrant packaging of this Kroger product immediately stands out.
 It’s fun, eye catching and of slightly higher standard than you might traditionally expect from an in-store branded product.
 This was enough alone for me to give the product a spin, and well, yes, the prospect of simple home cooked carnitas too.